 Misconfigured MX record on the recipient domain

-The other reason of bounced email may be related to misconfiguration of recipient’s MX record.
-If the address that you are sending a message is resolving wrongly – recipients server will be unable to process email account and the email will bounce.
+The other reason for bounced emails may be related to the misconfiguration of the recipient's MX record.
+If the address that you are sending a message is resolving wrongly - the recipient's server will be unable to process an email account and the email will bounce.

-To solve this you should check the MX records of recipient domain by the following command:
+To solve this you should check the MX records of the recipient domain by the following command:

 dig recipientdomain.com MX

-If you notice any misconfiguration in MX records – you should contact recipients server support with a request to solve the issue.
-Note that this error is on recipient’s side, not yours !
+If you notice any misconfiguration in MX records - you should contact recipients server support with a request to solve the issue.
+Note that this error is on the recipient's side, not yours!

 Recipients mail server misconfiguration

-The majority of mail server are tuned with security measures and custom security solutions.
-Such security configurations like firewall and spam filters are usually used to block undesirable emails from reaching the server and spam filtering.
+The majority of the mail servers are tuned with security measures and custom security solutions.
+Such security configurations like firewalls and spam filters are usually used to block undesirable emails from reaching the server and spam filtering.

-First of all you need to understand whether recipient’s firewall is blocking your server or not:
+First of all, you need to understand whether the recipient's firewall is blocking your server or not:

 telnet recipientdomain.com 25

-If firewall or spam filter are bouncing your email – verify the recipients filters and blacklists.
+If a firewall or spam filter are bouncing your email - verify the recipient's filters and blacklists.

 Sender server issues: